 About our voting policy

-Sandhurst Trustees, as responsible entity, may hold direct investment in shares listed on the Australian Securities Exchange (ASX) as part of our managed fund investments.
+Sandhurst Trustees (Sandhurst, we, our), as responsible entity, may hold direct investment in shares listed on the Australian Securities Exchange (ASX) as part of our managed fund investments.
 Sandhurst recognises the strong link between good corporate governance and investment value.
 We are of the view that corporate governance and the exercise of voting rights are an important aspect of any investment decision process.
-To assist our investors in understanding our approach to exercising our voting rights with regards to shares listed on the ASX, Sandhurst has developed a voting policy that sets out our guiding principles.
+To assist our investors in understanding our approach to exercising our voting rights with regards to shares listed on the ASX, Sandhurst has developed a voting policy that sets out its guiding principles.

 What is this policy about?